katerinastav/collegestuff/ba_minor/widgets.md

 :warning: If script doesn't seem to work maybe there are missing values in the table, in that case comment est and uncomment the other version of est that drops the missing values

+## Association Rules

+:warning: Install add-on Ora,ge3-Associate

+:warning: Don't remember for what anymore, but you might need the educational add-on somewhere as well